jasii/06-Boggle/docs/HOWTO.md

 In sorted order, a prefix of a word comes before the full word (e.g., "LEO" < "LEONINE").
-Since we have eliminated all words that would occur _before_ `min`, the current value of `min` is where a longer word starting with the candidate would appear.
+Since we have eliminated all words that would occur _before_ `low`, the current value of `low` is where a longer word starting with the candidate would appear.
-However, we have to be careful:  If we search for a candidate that would come at the very end of the word list, `min` could be equal to the length of the list.
-Thus we should return the symbolic constant `PREFIX` only if `min` is less than the length of the word list _and_ the word at index `min` starts with the candidate we searched for.
+However, we have to be careful:  If we search for a candidate that would come at the very end of the word list, `low` could be equal to the length of the list.
+Thus we should return the symbolic constant `PREFIX` only if `low` is less than the length of the word list _and_ the word at index `low` starts with the candidate we searched for.

 ## Checkpoint